NicklasMatzulla/Pong/README.md

 | Multiplayer client waits forever on match start | The master server emits a state broadcast as soon as a match opens so clients leave the waiting screen immediately. |
 | Camera shake felt disorienting | Shake intensity is clamped by accessibility settings, and the rig resets automatically when the impulse fades. |

+## Presentation & Asset Pipeline

+The client now loads a JSON-driven presentation theme (`core/src/main/resources/themes`) that wires arena colours, HUD styling, and audio cues into the gameplay at runtime.
+Place custom meshes, textures, particle atlases, audio loops, and iconography inside
+`client/src/main/resources/assets`.
+The packaged `neon.json` theme references these paths and can be hot-swapped by editing `presentation.theme` in `config/default.yml`.

+Shader stubs for glow and motion blur live in `client/src/main/resources/shaders` and can be replaced with bespoke GLSL when the final art direction is locked.

 ## Testing

 Unit tests cover physics rebound behaviour, lag compensation, audio mixing, and the new camera rig helper.
 Run all tests with: